-Of all the problems businesses face in the marketplace, fraud is one of the more complex.
-Although it may appear simple, it involves factors that are far harder to address than one might imagine.
+Of all the problems businesses face in the marketplace, fraud is one of the more challenging, involving complex factors that are often difficult to address.

 So when it comes to finding an effective way of preventing fraud, some merchants might think blacklists are a cost-effective, efficient strategy.
 Unfortunately, they don't always provide the results e-commerce merchants expect -- or need.